ekholme/go-web-dev-udemy/notes/templates.md

 {{. | fdbl | fsq}}

 Would pass our data (.) to the `fdbl` function and then the result of that function to the `fsq` function

+## Defining Templates
+- In a file, we can define a template like this:
+{{define "template_name"}}
+Template content
+{{end}}

+And we can then pass that template into another template/file via:
+{{template "template_name"}}

+Prob obvious, but we can pass data into templates that have nested templates in them

+We can pass data to the nested template via
+{{template "template_name" .}}

+## Composition

+- if we contstruct our data and our templates appropriately, we can get very concise/elegant representations of what we want to present to the user.
+- *see the "passing data into templates & composition" video*.
+TLDR is that we want to make structs with lots of nested elements if we want to pass lots of data in.

+# HTML Templates

+- html templates are built on top of text templates.
+Anything we can do with a text template, we can do with an html template (plus some webby stuff)
+- one of the main things that the html template package will do is escape unsafe characters on the web.
+And note that it does these things "automagically"